feathersjs-ecosystem/feathers-swagger/README.md

   - `paths` - Array of paths (string or regex) for that no service documentation will be generated, Notice: paths dont start with /
 - `appProperty` (*optional*, default: `docs`) - Property of the feathers app object that the generated specification will be saved to, allows custom post processing; set empty to disable
 - `defaults` (*optional*) - Object to customize the defaults for generation of the specification
-  - `getOperationArgs` - method to generate args that the methods for operations will consume, can also customize default tag and model generation
+  - `getOperationArgs({ service, path, config, apiPath, version })` - method to generate args that the methods for operations will consume, can also customize default tag and model generation
-  - `getOperationsRefs` - method to generate refs that the methods for operations will consume, see service.docs.refs option
+  - `getOperationsRefs(model, service)` - method to generate refs that the methods for operations will consume, see service.docs.refs option
   - `find`|`get`|`create`|`update`|`patch`|`remove` - methods that generate the default specification for the operation or objects to modify the provided defaults, with [path support to update nested structures](#path-support-to-update-nested-structures)
   - `__all` - object to modify the default of all operations, with [path support to update nested structures](#path-support-to-update-nested-structures)